 Best TVs under $1,000 at a glance

-In terms of software, it’s driven by Roku OS, which offers a ton of great features, from an intuitive interface to thousands of streaming apps.
+The Roku OS offers a ton of great features, from an intuitive interface to thousands of streaming apps.
 As such, it should come as no surprise to hear that it’s a one-stop shop for live and on-demand content, providing an instant portal to the likes of Amazon Prime Video, HBO Go, Hulu, Sling TV, and Netflix, along with a wide array of lesser-known services, so you can stream to your heart’s content.

-Being a higher-end 4K TV, the TCL 6-Series is also decked out with voice control.
+It’s compatible with both Alexa and Google Assistant should you wish to control the TV via one of these smart speakers, or you can simply use the remote’s built-in voice control.
 Just hit a button on the remote and you’ll be able to throw all sorts of vocal instructions its way, from commanding it to search a particular movie or show across all your preferred content providers to adjusting the volume level.

-Here’s a quick look at some of the commands it understands:
+Here’s a quick look at some of the commands theunderstands:

 - “Find The Big Bang Theory.“